 When Is This Used?

 Single-tooth implants can be used in people who are missing one or more teeth.
-An implant is surgically placed in an opening that is made by your dentist in the jawbone.
-After the implant integrates (attaches) to your bone, it acts as a new "root" for the crown that will be replacing your missing tooth.
+An implant is surgically placed in an opening that your dentist makes in the jawbone.
+After the implant integrates (attaches) to your bone, it acts as a new "root" for the crown that will replace your missing tooth.
 A crown (cap), which is made to look like a natural tooth, is attached to the implant and fills the space left in the mouth by the missing tooth.

-For this procedure to work, there must be enough bone in the jaw, and the bone has to be strong enough to hold and support the implant.
-If there is not enough bone, be may need to be added with a procedure called bone augmentation.
+For this procedure to work, there must be enough bone in the jaw.
+The bone has to be strong enough to hold and support the implant.
+If there is not enough bone, it may need to be added with a procedure called bone augmentation or bone grafting.
 In addition, natural teeth and supporting tissues near where the implant will be placed must be in good health.

 |This person is missing the teeth to the left and right of the two front teeth.|